 Tanzania is well renowned for peace and stability in an otherwise troubled region.
 The transition from a single-party to a multiparty system has likewise been peaceful since the first multiparty election took place in 1995.
 The country is de facto a single-party system dominated by Chama Cha Mapinduzi.
 A more competitive election in 2010 and the upcoming review of the constitution may, however, be indicative of changing times for politics in Tanzania.
-DIPD seeks to support democracy in Tanzania through a partnership with the multiparty platform, Tanzania Centre for Democracy, and a party-to-party partnership between the Danish Social-Liberal Party and the Civic United Front.
+DIPD seeks to support democracy in Tanzania through a partnership with the multiparty platform, Tanzania Centre for Democracy, and two party-to-party partnership between the Danish Social-Liberal Party and the Civic United Front, and the Conservatives and CHADEMA.

 Unlike many of its African peers, Tanzania has largely managed to escape conflict and instability.
 The introduction of a multiparty system in 1992 after 27 years of constitutionally single party rule has likewise proceeded peacefully.
 In spite of being home to more than 20 political parties, ruling party Chama Cha Mapinduzi (CCM) has won all elections since 1995 – a tendency amplified by the winner-takes-all electoral system.